 Review services commissioned for managing incontinence and check against best practice.

-- Service specification for continence – Service specification for continence (provided by East Berkshire CCG).
+- Service specification for continence – Service specification for continence (provided by Buckinghamshire, Oxfordshire and Berkshire West ICS).

 Action: review catheter training and audit

 Ensure aseptic non touch technique (ANTT) training and audit is in place for all provider organisations, including primary care where catheter work is undertaken.

 - Routine catheter pathway – Routine catheter pathway (provided by Kent Community Health Foundation Trust).